Republic of China Armed Forces rank insignia

 The Military ranks of the Republic of China are the ranks used by the Republic of China Armed Forces.
 The official military rank names in Traditional Chinese are identical across all different military branches, but their English translations may be different.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Historic ranks

-The rank system of the Republic of China Armed Forces was originally based on the Wehrmacht of Germany (Weimar Republic and early era of Nazi Germany) during the era of Sino-German cooperation in the 1930s.
-Due to German influence, today’s rank of a one-star General or Admiral does not use the French-style title of Brigadier General, but the German-style title of Major General (Army, Air force and Marines) or Rear Admiral (Navy).

 After the government of the Republic of China relocated to Taiwan in December 1949, the military rank system had a large reform in 1956.
 As a result, the contemporary rank structure is closer to the one used by the United States Armed Forces.